Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 \textbf{First Round:} We run Unlabeled ARW dynamics in $V$ where we topple all active particles in $\Z\setminus K\Z$.
 After the end of this round the system only has active particles at $V\cap K\Z$.
 Call the random configuration of active particles $\tilde{\eta}$, supported on $K\Z$.
 The distribution of $\tilde{\eta}$ is a function of $\eta$.

 \textbf{Second Round:} In this round we describe a `natural' coupling of Unlabeled ARW dynamics and the Labeled ARW dynamics starting from $\tilde{\eta}$.
-The coupling $\mathcal{P}$ will be Markovian and will ensure that the ARW processes are exactly the same for all times.
-This is done in the following way.
-Recall the labeling of the particles and toppling rule described in Section \ref{label23}.
+The coupling $\mathcal{P}$ will be Markovian.
+Recall the labeling of the particles and toppling rule described in \S~\ref{label23}.
 Also recall that by the Abelian property (Lemma \ref{abp}) the final statistics of Unlabeled ARW dynamics are independent of the order in which particles or sites are toppled.
 Thus in order to couple with the labeled process we choose the same toppling rule as the latter.
 Namely, we topple the same particle in both the processes and couple the stacks $\sI$ and $\sI_*$ such that the two processes stay identical throughout.
-Note that this is possible due to the following two reasons: \begin{itemize} \item The steps of the random walk $\zeta_{(\cdot,\cdot)}$ in \eqref{stack2} have the same distribution as $\xi_{(\cdot,\cdot)}$ in \eqref{stack}, as already remarked in \eqref{law3}. \item Arguing inductively, if the particle configuration stays the same in both the versions under $\mathcal{P}$ up to the $t^{th}$ toppling, since an $\tilde{A}$ particle is always an $A$ particle, the $(t+1)^{th}$ toppling would be legal in both the processes. \end{itemize} As a consequence of the above the stabilizing sequence in the Labeled ARW dynamics would always be a legal sequence in Unlabeled ARW dynamics.
+Note that this is possible due to the following two reasons: \begin{itemize} \item The steps of the random walk $\zeta_{(\cdot,\cdot)}$ in \eqref{stack2} have the same distribution as $\xi_{(\cdot,\cdot)}$ in \eqref{stack}, as already remarked in \eqref{law3}. \item Arguing inductively, if the particle configuration stays the same in both the versions under $\mathcal{P}$ up to the $t^{th}$ toppling, since an $\tilde{A}$ particle is always an $A$ particle, the $(t+1)^{th}$ toppling would be legal in both the processes. \end{itemize} As a consequence of the above, the stabilizing sequence in the Labeled ARW dynamics would always be a legal sequence in Unlabeled ARW dynamics.
 Thus this round of the coupling runs until the Labeled ARW dynamics has been stabilized in $V$.

 Note that potentially many of the particles in $\eta$ that were not in $\tilde\eta$ and hence not toppled in the second round could have woken up in the process rendering the configuration running in Unlabeled ARW dynamics unstable.
 The last round takes care of these remaining particles.